kinnara-digital-studio/kecak-workflow/docs/PluginsList_cancelButton.md

 # Kecak Cancel Button

 ## Brief Description
-   element untuk menambahkan button cancel disamping button complite, ketika button cancel di klik, proses akan dihentikan (abort).
+    element to add a cancel button beside the complite button, when the cancel button is clicked, the process will be stopped (abort).

 # How to use